Random motion on finite rings, I: commutative rings: Introduction

 In this work, we study Markov chains on finite commutative rings generated simultaneously by both addition and multiplication operations as follows.
 At each step, we choose either to add or multiply the current state with an element of the ring according to a coin toss.
 The addition is done according to the uniform distribution on the ring, and multiplication according to an arbitrary distribution.
 Although we will mostly work on rings with identity, results for rings without identity can also be deduced similarly; see Remark~\ref{rem:rings-without-identity}.
 We will be interested in the stationary distribution of these chains and their convergence here.
-Results about Markov chains on noncommutative finite rings will appear in a subsequent work \cite{AS-2016}.
+Results about Markov chains on noncommutative finite rings will appear in a subsequent work \cite{AS-2018}.

 The plan of the article is as follows.
-We will give the basic definitions and summarise the main results in Section~\ref{sec:def}.
+We will give the basic definitions and summarize the main results in Section~\ref{sec:def}.
+We begin with preliminaries in Section~\ref{sec:prelim}.
+Readers familiar with the basics of finite commutative rings can skip this section.
 In Section~\ref{sec:spectrum}, we will prove a general formula for the eigenvalues (and multiplicities) of the transition matrix of the chain.
 This is related to the Markov chains on semigroups stated above; see the discussion after Proposition~\ref{prop:Bn}.
 In Section~\ref{sec:stat-dist}, we will prove the formula for the stationary distribution for general rings.
-Lastly, we will prove the formula for the mixing time for the finite chain ring $\Z{p^k}$ in Section~\ref{sec:mixing-zpk}.
+Lastly, we will show that our chains mix in constant time in Section~\ref{sec:mixing-zpk}.
 We will end with related open questions in Section~\ref{sec:open}.